 1. Waive any underperforming veteran

-Although the Mystics have trimmed several veterans already like Zia Cooke, Sika Koné, they still carry role players who may no longer fit the rebuilding timeline.
-Let go of a veteran with limited upside, like a marginal frontcourt backup or surplus wing, whose roster spot could go to a high‑energy rookie or two‑way contract player.
+Although the Mystics have trimmed several veterans already, like Cooke and Sika Koné, they still carry role players who may no longer fit the rebuilding timeline.
+Let go of another veteran with limited upside, like a marginal frontcourt backup or surplus wing, whose roster spot could go to a high‑energy rookie or two‑way contract player.
 This would free up a roster spot and cap flexibility for potential hardship contracts.

 2. Promote assistant to focus on defensive intensity or player development